structurizr/java/README.md

 # Structurizr for Java

-This GitHub repository is a collection of tooling to help you visualise, document and explore the software architecture of a software system.
-In summary, it allows you to create a software architecture model based upon Simon Brown's [C4 model](https://c4model.com) using Java code, and then export that model to be visualised using tools such as:
+This GitHub repository is primarily a client library for [Structurizr](https://structurizr.com), a web-based publishing platform for software architecture models.
+It can also be used to create software architecture models and views that can be rendered with tools such as  [PlantUML](docs/plantuml.md) and [Graphviz](docs/graphviz-and-dot.md).

-1. [Structurizr](https://structurizr.com): a web-based software as a service and on-premises product to render software architecture diagrams and supplementary Markdown/AsciiDoc documentation.
-1. [PlantUML](docs/plantuml.md): a tool to create UML diagrams using a simple textual domain specific language.
-1. [Graphviz](docs/graphviz-and-dot.md): a tool to render directed graphs using the DOT format.
+## A quick example

-As an example, the following Java code can be used to create a software architecture model that describes a user using a software system.
+As an example, the following Java code can be used to create a software architecture __model__ and an associated __view__ that describes a user using a software system.

 ```java
 public static void main(String[] args) throws Exception {